John Roberts: Early life and education

 As an undergraduate, Roberts excelled academically.
 He focused on modern European history and maintained an interest in politics.
 In his first year, he won the university's Edwards Whitaker Scholarship for outstanding scholastic achievement.
 He intended to pursue a Ph.D. in history to be a professor but also contemplated a legal career.
 One of Roberts's first papers, "Marxism and Bolshevism: Theory and Practice," won Harvard's William Scott Ferguson Prize for the most outstanding essay by a sophomore history major.
-An early interest in oral advocacy also led him to study Daniel Webster, a prominent advocate before the Supreme Court.
+An early interest in oral advocacy also led him to study the 19th-century lawyer and statesman Daniel Webster, a prominent advocate before the Supreme Court.
 His senior year paper, "The Utopian Conservative: A Study of Continuity and Change in the Thought of Daniel Webster," won a Bowdoin Prize.

-In 1976, Roberts obtained his Bachelor of Arts degree in history, summa cum laude, with membership in Phi Beta Kappa.
+In 1976, Roberts obtained his Bachelor of Arts degree in history, summa cum laude, and was elected to Phi Beta Kappa.
 A recent surplus of history graduate students convinced him to attend Harvard Law School for better career prospects, though he maintained his original goal to become a professor.
 (Note: Roberts turned down an offer to pursue a doctorate in history at Harvard on a full scholarship.)
 His first-year performance in law school placed him in the top 15 students in a class of 550 and won him membership on the Harvard Law Review.
 The journal's president, David Leebron, chose Roberts as its managing editor, despite their differing political views.
 (Note: Roberts's colleagues on the Harvard Law Review also included Jane C. Ginsburg, the daughter of Judge Ruth Bader Ginsburg.)
 Classmate David Wilkins described Roberts as "more conservative than the typical Harvard Law student in the 1970s" but well-liked by fellow students.
-In 1979, Roberts graduated at the top of his class with a Juris Doctor, magna cum laude, despite once having to admit himself to a local hospital for exhaustion.
+In 1979, Roberts graduated at the top of his class with a Juris Doctor, magna cum laude, despite once having to admit himself to a local hospital due to exhaustion.
 He later regretted that he traveled to Boston on only a couple of occasions during his time at Harvard, being too preoccupied with his studies.